Flight 7500

 Flight 7500 is a 2014 American supernatural horror film directed by Takashi Shimizu and starring Leslie Bibb, Jerry Ferrara, Ryan Kwanten, and Amy Smart.
-It revolves around a supernatural force on a plane.
+It tells the story of a supernatural force on a commercial airline flight.
 The film was released in the United States on April 12, 2016, by CBS Films and Lionsgate, after being released theatrically in Asia.

 Plot

-Vista Pacific Airlines flight 7500, a Boeing 747-300, departs from Los Angeles to Tokyo Haneda.
-Passengers onboard include a group of two vacationing couples, Lyn and Jack, and Brad and Pia, who have secretly broken up; a thief named Jake; a suspicious businessman traveling with a strange wooden box, Lance Morrell; a young woman named Raquel; newlyweds Rick and Liz; and the goth Jacinta.
-Air hostesses Laura and Suzy welcome the passengers on board, and Suzy questions Laura about her secret relationship with the married captain, Pete.
+Vista Pacific Airlines flight 7500, a Boeing 747–300, departs from Los Angeles to Tokyo Haneda.
+Passengers onboard include a group of two vacationing couples, Lyn and Jack, and Brad and Pia, the latter of whom have secretly broken up; a thief named Jake; a suspicious-looking businessman traveling with a strange wooden box, Lance Morrell; a young woman named Raquel; newlyweds Rick and Liz; and a goth woman, Jacinta.
+Flight attendants Laura and Suzy welcome the passengers on board.
+Suzy questions Laura about her secret relationship with the married captain, Pete.

-A few hours into the flight, the plane hits turbulence that soon passes.
-Lance has a panic attack and begins to bleed profusely from his mouth.
-When Lance suddenly dies, Captain Pete continues to Japan, moving the first-class passengers into Economy class and keeping Lance's body in the closed-off first class.
+A few hours into the flight, the plane hits turbulence.
+Lance has a panic attack, bleeds profusely from his mouth, and dies.
+Captain Pete moves the first-class passengers into economy class and keeps Lance's body in the closed-off first class.

-While dispensing drinks, Laura notices plastic water bottles collapsing and quickly warns everyone to fasten their seatbelts, as the cabin pressure drops.
-Oxygen masks are dispensed above the seats, but at least one does not work.
-The co-pilot falls unconscious.
-A thick smoke fills the cabin floor.
-After the cabin pressure returns to normal and the smoke disappears, Laura finds Raquel unconscious in the toilet and revives her with an oxygen tank.
-Meanwhile, the plane's radio has stopped working and Captain Pete cannot contact Tokyo air traffic controllers.
+Laura warns everyone to fasten their seatbelts, as the cabin pressure drops.
+Oxygen masks are dispensed, and thick smoke fills the cabin floor.
+After the cabin pressure returns to normal and the smoke disappears, Laura finds Raquel unconscious in the bathroom and revives her with an oxygen tank.
+The plane's radio stops working and Captain Pete cannot contact Tokyo air traffic controllers.

-Jake goes to first-class to steal the Rolex from Lance's body when the body suddenly moves.
-He does not notice; when he pulls back the cloth covering the body, he is petrified by something off-screen.
-Suzy finds out that Jake, and Lance's body, have both disappeared.
-When Laura notices an F-16 fighter jet flying beside their plane and calls the cockpit to inform Pete, he replies that no fighter jets are present.
+Jake goes to first-class and steals a Rolex from Lance's body.
+When he pulls back the cloth covering the body, he is petrified by something off-screen.
+Suzy finds out that Jake and Lance's body have both disappeared.
+Laura notices an F-16 fighter jet flying beside their plane, but Pete says that no fighter jets are present.
 Brad's in-flight TV show distorts and shows an image of Lance, while Liz is startled by a reflection of Lance on her laptop screen.
-Raquel returns to the washroom to do a pregnancy test and is relieved it turned out negative.
-However, smoke begins to fill the toilet and a hand grabs her and pulls her into the floor.
+Raquel returns to the bathroom to do a pregnancy test and is relieved it turns out negative.
+Smoke fills the bathroom and a hand grabs her and pulls her into the floor.